Terminology of the British Isles: Isle of Man

 The Isle of Man lies between Great Britain and Ireland.
 It is governed as a British Crown dependency, having its own parliament, but with the United Kingdom responsible for its defence and external relations.

 Channel Islands

-Although the Channel Islands are associated with the United Kingdom politically as Crown Dependencies, they are geographically an outcrop of the nearby French mainland (specifically, the Armorican massif), and historically they are the last remaining parts of the Duchy of Normandy, the Duke of Normandy being a title belonging to the British monarch.
+Although the Channel Islands are associated with the United Kingdom politically as Crown Dependencies, they are geographically an outcrop of the nearby French mainland (specifically, the Armorican massif), and historically they are the last remaining parts of the Duchy of Normandy, a title belonging to the British monarch.